 Download the latest version of iBase.
 Extract the installer and run it as indicated in Installing i2 iBase.

-This will upgrade your current version of iBase to the latest version.
+This upgrades your current version of iBase to the latest version.

-Once the install has completed, open iBase designer, and log into the security file for your database, and then open all of your databases.
-When the database first opens, it will then perform an upgrade on the database itself.
+When the install completes, open iBase designer, and log into the security file for your database, and then open all of your databases.
+When the database first opens, it performs an upgrade on the database itself.

-Once the database opens, the upgrade is complete.
-Repeat this for all the databases you use.
+When the database opens, the upgrade is complete.
+Repeat this process for all the databases you use.

-If you use Search 360, you will then need to also install the newer version of the Search360indexer.
-The indexer will then be able to work properly with the database.
+If you use Search 360, you need to install the newer version of the Search360indexer.
+This enables the indexer to work properly with the database.
 The indexing tool is listed under the options in the iBase installer.

-Once you have upgraded all your clients to the latest release, they may start using the database again.
+When you have upgraded all your clients to the latest release, they can start using the database again.